IK Sirius Fotboll: The first spell in Superettan

 Magnus Pehrsson resigned as manager and Pär Millqvist was appointed and brought in Gary Sundgren as his assistant manager.
 After a strong first half of the season the club finished 7th in Superettan 2007.
 The team struggled through most of the 2008-season but finally finished 12th and avoided relegation.
 Millqvist and Sundgren was sacked after the first six games and youth-team coaches Johan Mattsson and Andreas Brännström led the team for the rest of the season.

 In preparation for the 2009 season they appointed Jens T Andersson from Väsby and AIK as new manager.
 Like the season before they struggled in the bottom of the league and with just five games left to play of the season Jens T Andersson resigned as manager due to the lack of good results.
-Assistant coach Andreas Brännström was once again hired as new head manager but this time he could not save the team from degradation.
+Assistant coach Andreas Brännström was once again hired as new head manager but this time he could not save the team from relegation.

 In 2010 IK Sirius played in the third tier Division 1 Norra and finished 2nd in the table 5 points behind rivals Västerås SK and as a result they went through to the Superettan play-offs, where they went head-to-head with Jönköpings Södra.
 After a 0–1 defeat at home they lost the away game with 3–0 and faced another season in Division 1 Norra.

 2011 the team was voted by all the managers of the league as favourites to win but failed to live up to the expectations.
 They finished 3rd in Division 1 Norra, just 2 points from finishing first and goal-difference kept them from the second spot which leads to Superettan play-offs.
 As a result, coach Andreas Brännström and his assistant Antonio Andric was forced to leave the club after the season.